 Advisors are here to help you succeed—whether your goals are personal, educational, or career-related.
 Advising appointments fill up fast, so book early or stop by for our drop-in advising support!

-- Winter 2026 Drop-in Advising Schedule
+- Spring 2026 Drop-in Advising Schedule

 -

-Scheduled advising appointments are the preferred method for connecting with advisors to ensure we can meet your needs, but if you're a current student and you need quick advising help, below is our schedule for Drop-In Advising:
+Scheduled advising appointments is the preferred method for connecting with advisors to ensure we can meet your needs, but if you're a current student and you need quick advising help, below is our schedule for Drop-In Advising:

-Winter 2026 Drop-In Advising Schedule: January 5–March 18, 2026:
+Spring 2026 Drop-In Advising Schedule: April 1 - June 16, 2026:

 Drop-in advising is a quick way for current students to get help without an appointment.
 Sessions last about 15 minutes and are great for: